pymc-devs/pytensor/doc/tutorial/gradients.rst

 can be extended even for :math:`x` being a matrix, or a tensor in general, case in which also the Jacobian becomes a tensor and the product becomes some kind of tensor product.
-Because in practice we end up needing to compute such expressions in terms of weight matrices, Aesara supports this more generic form of the operation.
+Because in practice we end up needing to compute such expressions in terms of weight matrices, Pytensor supports this more generic form of the operation.
 In order to evaluate the R-operation of expression ``y``, with respect to ``x``, multiplying the Jacobian with ``V`` you need to do something similar to this: